KaterinaWalter/javadocs/docs/unit2/notes207.md

 ✍️ To _trace_ through the code, keep track of the variable `x` and its **value**, the **iteration** of the loop, and the **output** every time through the loop.

 1. Consider the following code segment.
-What is count's value after running this code segment?
+What is `count`'s value after running this code segment?
   ```java
      int count = 1;
      while (count <= 10) {